 If you take a light fleece blanket for each child, you can roll them up and take them out in the evenings to wrap the kids up in if they are tired (and use as an extra layer over their sleeping bags at night).
 A waterproof picnic mat is also useful as a make-shift bed for your little ones to lay or sleep on if they're tired in the evening...it's amazing how they can sleep through the music, noise and flashing lights!

 You might want to invest in a pair of ear protectors for young or noise-sensitive children (including those on the autistic spectrum).
-I can recommend Peltor Kids Ear Defenders which come in a very funky bright pink and lime green and retail for just £13.95.
+I can recommend Peltor Kids Ear Defenders which come in a very funky bright pink and lime green.
 I bought a pair of them for Miss Kahonie when she was little, as she was sensitive to loud noises.
 She used to get loads of compliments when she wore them (which she couldn't hear of course!).

 - A tent - make sure you're able to put it up before you go!